+Prof. Dr. Ulrike Beisiegel

-Prof. Dr. Kurt von Figura (President of the Georg August University Göttingen)
+(President of the Georg-August University of Göttingen)

 Letter from the Max Planck Society

 The mission of the Max Planck Society is to conduct basic research in science and humanities at the highest level.
 More than 80 Max Planck Institutes are located on scientific campuses across Germany, most of them close to universities.